bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 `gpt-4` and they also have many others from older generations of GPT-3 models.

-Working with the OpenAI APIs is pretty straightforward, but often times you want additional functionality (such as RAG) and `Langchain <https://www.langchain.com/>`__ is one of the *many* libraries that fills in the gap.
+Working with the OpenAI APIs is pretty straightforward, but often times you want additional functionality (such as RAG) and `LangChain <https://www.langchain.com/>`__ is one of the *many* libraries that fills in the gap.
 It appears to be one of the first and thus relatively popular at the moment, but things are changing fast.
-Langchain has a Python library and a more recent JavaScript one, both of which I used in this project.
+LangChain has a Python library and a more recent JavaScript one, both of which I used in this project.

-The main advantage of Langchain (in my opinion) is that they have many predefined patterns that you can put together such as RAG.
+The main advantage of LangChain (in my opinion) is that they have many predefined patterns that you can put together such as RAG.
 They have numerous examples along with the building blocks you need to set up a default LLM application with components such as predefined prompts, inclusion of various vector